-How is a case prosecuted by Bergman Draper Ladenburg?
+How is a mesothelioma case prosecuted by Bergman Draper Oslund?

 Our goal is to get our clients the best possible recovery as quickly as possible.
 To do this, it requires some understanding of the evidence needed to successfully prosecute a claim, and the legal process generally.
 Though each case has unique circumstances and may require different strategies, the following is intended to give you a general framework for how this firm conducts an asbestos case.

 The law provides two avenues of recovery in an asbestos case.
 The first is for an injured person to bring a personal injury liability suit against different companies that were negligent in causing the injuries.
 The second is a wrongful death suit.
 This allows certain surviving family members to recover for the death of their family member due to the negligence of a third party.

 All states provide these avenues of recovery, though particular aspects of each state’s law may vary.
 However, all states do set limits on the time in which one may bring a personal injury or wrongful death claim.
 Therefore, if you believe you or your family member may have a viable asbestos claim, it is very important to contact an attorney as soon as you are aware of it so that the attorney may file the case.
 Otherwise, the statute of limitations may end up barring the claim.

 Factually, a mesothelioma case requires an injured person to prove two things.
 First the person must prove that he or she has or had mesothelioma.
 Second, the person must show that the company from which he or she is seeking to recover exposed him or her to products that contained asbestos or failed to warn the person that the asbestos in their presence was hazardous.
 The link between asbestos, asbestosis and cancer has been known for decades.